 COVID-19 and Mental Wellness

 During this stressful time, myStrength by our partner Livongo is here for you.
 Learn ways to manage extreme stress, get tips for parenting during challenging times, and find support to help you take care of your emotional health.
-Available through the end of June.

 Sign up now to learn strategies for coping with stress.

 Stress is a mental or emotional strain on your body.

 It's normal to feel stressed sometimes.
 According to the National Institute of Mental Health, stress is how our brain and body respond to any demand.
 Everyone experiences stress, and not all stress is bad, but it's important to know how to cope with the stress so it does not harm your health.

 Stress can stem from many different sources including work, school, and family, and other relationships.
 It can also be caused by sudden negative changes.